ecordes-vt/docs/src/docs/overview/README.md

 The Veritone ecosystem of best-of-breed AI cognitive engines in a single platform eliminates the need for businesses, agencies, and individuals to select one vendor from the landscape of thousands of engines.
 This effectively future-proofs AI technology choices and ensures timely and common access to the latest AI advances.

+### Cost-Effective

+Veritone's offerings are designed to be affordable to customers of all sizes.
+(And, you can [get started](quickstart/) for free.)
+To learn more about Veritone aiWARE pricing, visit [this link](https://www.aiware.com/pricing/).